rancher/fleet-docs/docs/oci-storage.md

 This feature will allow users to choose an OCI registry as storage for bundle resources.
 The bundle resource will have an empty resource list and a reference to the OCI repository server.
 The bundledeployment will not point to a content resource, but to an OCI repository server instead.

-When using this feature the bundle resources are stored once, in the configured OCI registry, and `Fleet` won't be tied to possible `etcd` size limitations.
+When using this feature the bundle resources are stored once, in the configured OCI registry, and Fleet won't be tied to possible `etcd` size limitations.

-This might me interesting for users that either need to store big `Bundles` and could also be seen as the first step for a `OCIOps` feature in the future.
+This may me interesting for users who need to store big `Bundles`, and could also be seen as the first step for an `OCIOps` feature in the future.

-Once the OCI regitry is enabled `Fleet` will use it as the source for storing `Bundle`'s resources.
+Once the OCI registry is enabled, Fleet will use it as the source for storing `Bundle` resources.
-It won't fallback to the default `etcd` version when something fails accessing the OCI registry.
-The user will get an error in that case to fix the possible error.
+When Fleet can't access the OCI registry, it won't fall back to default `etcd` storage.
+Instead, it will log errors so they can be fixed.

 ## Configuring the OCI registry